 To find the further values we have to expand the factorial notation, where the succeeding term is dependent on the preceding one.

-In Fibonacci series, the succeeding terms are dependent on the last two preceding terms.
+In Fibonacci numbers or series, the succeeding terms are dependent on the last two preceding terms.
 Therefore, this series is the best example of recurrence.
 As we know from the definition of the Fibonacci sequence,

 Fn = Fn-1 + Fn-2

 So, F2 = F1 + F0 = 0 + 1 = 1

 In the same way, we can find the next succeeding terms, such as;

 |0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, …∞|

 In the same way, there are other examples of recurrence such as a logical map, binomial coefficients where the same concept is applicable.
 Also, arithmetic and geometric series could be called a recurrence sequence.

 To solve given recurrence relations we need to find the initial term first.
 Suppose we have been given a sequence;